ginstrom/paladin-novel/chapters/12_paladins-rise.md

 "A sword that used to be crude iron," Gond said.
 "It changed during my travels."

-"Not just any sword.
-A blade touched by divine will."
+"Not just any sword—a blade touched by divine will."
 Silviana's voice carried the weight of ancient knowledge.
 "The old songs speak of such weapons—steel transformed by righteous purpose, forged not in earthly fires but in the crucible of a paladin's awakening.
 There have been perhaps a dozen such blades in all the long years since Alanyi first walked among mortals."

 Sim moved closer, his eyes bright with wonder.
 "The legends are true, then?
 About paladin weapons?"